imagej/imagej.github.io/_pages/Scripting_toolbox.md

 description: test description
 ---

-{% include learn content='scripting' %}This page is meant to provide small code snippets as a starting point for writing scripts.
+This page is meant to provide small code snippets as a starting point for writing scripts.

 {% include info-box message='"""See also:"""